What is a Mining Engineer? A Guide to Becoming One.

 - Researching New Technologies: They stay up-to-date with the latest technological advancements and research how they can be applied to the mining industry to improve efficiency, safety, and environmental performance.

-In summary, the duties of a Mining Engineer are extensive and cover all aspects of the mining life cycle, from exploration and resource assessment to mine design, operations management, mineral processing, business management, and research and development.
+In summary, are extensive and cover all aspects of the mining life cycle, from exploration and resource assessment to mine design, operations management, mineral processing, business management, and research and development.
 They play a crucial role in the global supply of mineral resources, ensuring that these resources are extracted in a safe, efficient, and environmentally responsible manner.
 Their work is essential for various industries that rely on minerals for their products and processes.